Skip to content

 An extra converted to an empty list

-If migrate-to-uv warns that it could not find a dependency listed in an extra, the package was not marked optional in Poetry.
-Declare it optional = true in [tool.poetry.dependencies] before migrating, or add it directly to [project.optional-dependencies]:
+If migrate-to-uv warns that it could not find a dependency listed in an extra, [tool.poetry.extras] names a package that [tool.poetry.dependencies] never declares.
+Do not go hunting for a missing optional = true; the line itself is absent.
+Declare the package in [tool.poetry.dependencies] (conventionally with optional = true) before migrating, or add it directly to [project.optional-dependencies] afterwards:

 pyproject.toml